kumpmati/superactions-docs/guide/what-is-superactions.md

 ### The data submission doesn't have to work without JavaScript

-If it has to also work without JavaScript, consider [form actions](https://kit.svelte.dev/docs/form-actions).
+If it has to also work without JavaScript, consider [form actions](https://kit.svelte.dev/docs/form-actions) or [Superforms](https://superforms.rocks).

 ### The endpoints that I'm implementing don't have to be exposed as a REST API